k4tsuya/food-vendor-allergen-manager/README.md

 ## 🎯 Goals of This Project

 * Model food allergens **correctly and realistically**
-* Link allergens to products in a flexible way
+* Link allergens to items in a flexible way
 * Create a clean and understandable backend foundation
 * Build a working, presentable frontend to consume that backend
 * Learn and practice technologies I have not used deeply before
 * Build a meaningful portfolio project based on real business needs
+* Generalize the project so any food vendor can use their own deployment of it

 ---